ucll-scripting/exercises/01-basic-python/05-strings/02-generate-git-script/explanations.md

 where all four occurrence of `id` are replaced by the argument.

+We don't provide a JavaScript version: this exercise relies on functionality that is not readily available in JavaScript.

 ## Multiline strings

 The exercise expects you to produce a multiline string.
 While it is certainly